CMMS Software Buyer's Guide

 Facilities Management Express, also known as FMX, simplifies the management process for asset, facilities, maintenance, fleet and scheduling activities at a range of campus types.
 It lets users effectively generate work orders, schedule maintenance and plan resource use.
 FMX offers a cloud-based asset management solution that presents a simple calendar-based interface.
 The user-friendly system provides actionable insights into business data and organizes staff from a convenient centralized portal.

-Founded by Accruent at the end of the millennium, Maintenance Connection is one of the largest names in maintenance and asset management software.
+Founded by Accruent at the end of the millennium, Maintenance Connection is one of the largest names in maintenance solution providers.
 It is both powerful and user friendly, providing an intuitive interface.
-This full-featured solution offers the whole gamut of asset and maintenance management features that help users manage the life cycles of their physical assets.
+It offers the whole gamut of asset and maintenance management features that help users manage the life cycles of their physical assets.
 It comes in on-premise, cloud or hybrid deployments and is highly scalable to fit a diverse clientele.

 Asset Panda offers equipment tracking and management in a flexible, customizable package for SMBs that want to automate their maintenance management activities.
 It optimizes a range of processes, from work orders to compliance to facility management to procurement.
 Users can access the full suite of features from any device and make adjustments to available modules to perfectly suit their needs.